Currency:

 Examples of such buttons can be found, for example, in this blog article.
 They are located in two places: at the top of the message and on the side of the screen.
 In the mobile version, these buttons change their position and "stick" to the bottom edge of the workspace.

 Headings are mentioned in this SEO and User Experience guide for two reasons.
 Yes, you think correctly.
-The first is convenience for users, and the second is the benefit for search engine robots.
-That is, like many other issues mentioned earlier in this text.
+The first is convenience for users, and the second is the benefit for search engine robots.That is, like many other issues mentioned earlier in this text.

-Headings are implemented using tags ' h' (h1, h2, h3, etc.).
+Headings are implemented using 'h' tags (h1, h2, h3, etc.).
 They provide some guidance for readers.
 They give an idea of what the section is about.
 They also allow you to quickly "scan" content by reading only the headlines.
 You have no idea how many people check in this way whether the text is suitable for reading from cover to cover.

 Weave numbers into your post titles

-• allows you to organize content
+• allows you to order the content

-• grabs the reader's attention
+• attracts the reader's attention

-Try to describe topics comprehensively
+Try to describe the topics comprehensively

 The answer is very simple: SEO and user experience have a lot in common.